opetitprestataire/label-studio/docs/source/guide/storage.md

 3. Set an Export Prefix (e.g., `exports/${project_id}`).
 4. Click **Save** and then **Sync** to push annotations as JSON files to your volume.

-### Security and proxy streaming
+!!! warning "Proxy and security"
-- This connector streams data through the Label Studio backend with HTTP Range support; no presigned URLs are generated.
+    This connector streams data **through the Label Studio backend** with HTTP Range support.
+Databricks does not support presigned URLs, so this option is also not available in Label Studio.
-- Credentials are stored server-side; tokens are write-only in the API and never returned to the client.
-- Path traversal and catalog/schema/volume mismatches are rejected.

-### Troubleshooting
+!!! note
     - If listing returns zero files, verify the path under `/Volumes/<catalog>/<schema>/<volume>/<prefix?>` and your PAT permissions.
     - Ensure the Workspace Host has no trailing slash and matches your workspace domain.
-- If previews work but media fails to load, confirm proxy mode is allowed for your organization and network egress allows Label Studio to reach Databricks.
+    - If previews work but media fails to load, confirm proxy mode is allowed for your organization in Label Studio and network egress allows Label Studio to reach Databricks.

 </div>